Also known as International Standard Recording Codes.

-A simple way to figure out if you need an ISRC code is to ask yourself this question: Is my recording being released for public consumption?
-If the answer is yes, then an ISRC code will be an extremely helpful resource when it comes to maximizing your potential earnings.
-Once a code has been embedded into your track, it uniquely identifies that track/composition as belonging to you, and allows people/services to know exactly who needs to be paid for the use of that recording.
+Ask yourself this question: Is my recording being released for public consumption?
+If the answer is yes, then an ISRC will be an extremely helpful resource when it comes to maximizing potential earnings.
+Once a code has been embedded within your track, it cements the composition’s ownership and shows outside parties who should be paid for the use of that recording.

 How are ISRCs Created?

-- Country Code (2 ASCII characters) - The very first two characters in any ISRC code represent the country where the registrant's home-base is.
-These characters stay the same regardless of where the sound recording is being distributed.
+- Country Code: The first two characters represent the country where the registrant is based.
+They stay the same regardless of where the sound recording is being distributed.

-- Registrant Code (3 ASCII characters or digits) - previously known as "First Owner Code”, these 3 characters represent the person who registered the sound recording.
-These 3 characters remain the same across all recordings you register.
+- Registrant Code: Previously known as the “First Owner Code”, these three characters represent the person who registered the recording.
+They remain the same across all recordings you register.

-- Year of Reference (2 digits or ASCII characters) - This set of characters represent the year in which the ISRC was assigned to the sound recording.
+- Year of Reference: This set of two characters represents the year in which the ISRC was created.

-- Designation Code / Serial Number (5 digits) - The final 5 digits of an ISRC code is simply a number the owner of the recording designates to the track.
-For example, 00001 would represent the 1st track you released during X year, 0002 represents the 2nd track you released in the same year, and so on.
+- Designation Code / Serial Number: The final five digits of an ISRC is the number an artist assigns their track.
+For example, 00001 could represent the first track you released during X year, 0002 could represent the second track you released in the same year, and so on.

-On your Songtrust account, you can use our Spotify search tool to grab your ISRCs.
-Just go to 'menu', 'songs', and 'add a recording.'
-If your songs have not been released on Spotify, you can obtain your ISRC's by contacting your distributor, such as services like DistroKid or CD Baby.
+You can use our Spotify search tool to grab your ISRCs.
+Just click “menu”, “songs”, and “add a recording”.
+If your songs have not been released on Spotify, you can obtain your ISRCs by contacting your distributor.

 Interested in learning more?
 Check out our blog post explaining the differences between an ISRC and an ISWC.